Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Additional Experiments Results

 \Cref{fig:others_moo} demonstrates that STAGE-BO achieves superior performance across additional metrics.
 While qPOTS remains a strong competitor due to its focus on maximizing diversity, it fails to achieve comprehensive coverage of the entire Pareto front; this limitation is evidenced by its significantly higher IGD+ values and lower hypervolume compared to our approach.

-For the constrained MOO problems, in addition to IGD+ and fill distance, we report the feasibility ratio, defined as the proportion of observed points that satisfy all physical constraints throughout the optimization process.
+For the constrained MOO problems, in addition to IGD+ and fill distance, we report the feasibility ratio in \Cref{fig:others_con_moo}, defined as the proportion of observed points that satisfy all physical constraints throughout the optimization process.
+The consistent high feasible ratios achieved by STAGE-BO demonstrate that it can effectively estimate both the constraints and objectives to identify the feasible region and locate the constrained Pareto front.

 Lastly, we show the IGD+ and fill distance results on preference-aware MOO tasks in \Cref{fig:others_roi_moo}.
-STAGE-BO achieves superior performance across additional metrics.
+STAGE-BO achieves superior performance across additional metrics on all datasets.